t4tarzan/mri-analysis-platform/README.md

 ## 🤝 Contributing

 We welcome contributions from developers, medical professionals, and students!
+Children from WNTAP White Noise Academy Teen Accelerator Program
+Niki, Aanya, Rohan, Advik and Nishad guided by Dr Shruti and Faculty Vinayak have staged the app for further development with future plans listed in the future.md file in the repo

 ### **🎯 Ways to Contribute**